Adrianjewell91/yijing/README.md

 # I Ching (易经) - Comprehensive E-Text and Oracle:
 Experience a 2,500 Year Old Philosophical Tradition.
+[Live Link](https://adrianjewell91.github.io/yijing/)

 ## Background and Overview
 While working as a teacher in China, I discovered the I Ching, often translated as 'The Book of Changes.'
 As one of the oldest texts in the world, the I Ching (易经) has a long history as a divination text.
 Its contents have also been used recreationally, for instance, by the composer John Cage, as an aid in musical composition.